-One of the best ways to draw attention into your landscape photograph is to use converging or leading lines.
+One of the best ways to draw attention to your landscape photograph is to use converging or leading lines.

 Leading lines create the illusion of depth.
 Photos with rivers, piers, or roads make successful subjects and are always the simplest way to get started in creating a dynamic landscape photograph.
 Its difficult for our eyes to resist converging or leading lines.

-Good dynamic photographs require what I call an eye locking feature.
-That would be a interesting stone, branch, leading line or contrasty formation in the foreground.
+Good dynamic photographs require what I call an eye-locking feature.
+That would be an interesting stone, branch, leading line or contrasty formation in the foreground.
 This could also include repeated elements such as drifting sand ruffles.
 This will draw your eye into the composition.
 Building a compelling composition is critical.

 Interesting Background Elements